johanz043/QuickMeals/README.md

 # QuickMeals
-QuickMeals is an AI-powered web application that detects ingredients from an image of your fridge or food items and generates possible recipes based on what you have!
+QuickMeals is an **AI-powered** web application that detects ingredients from an image of your fridge or food items and generates possible recipes based on what you have!

-QuickMeals is built using a modern full-stack technology stack that combines Flask and Python for the backend, enabling a lightweight and efficient web application structure.
-It uses Hugging Face Transformers and PyTorch for AI-powered food image recognition, allowing the system to detect ingredients from uploaded images.
-The application integrates TheMealDB API to retrieve and generate recipe recommendations based on the detected ingredients, while HTML, CSS, and JavaScript are used to create a clean and interactive user interface for a smooth user experience.
+QuickMeals is built using a modern full-stack technology stack that combines **Flask** and **Python** for the backend, enabling a lightweight and efficient web application structure.
+It uses **Hugging Face Transformers** and **PyTorch** for AI-powered food image recognition, allowing the system to detect ingredients from uploaded images.
+The application integrates **TheMealDB API** to retrieve and generate recipe recommendations based on the detected ingredients, while **HTML**, **CSS**, and **JavaScript** are used to create a clean and interactive user interface for a smooth user experience.

 Due to heavy AI dependencies (PyTorch + Transformers), this application cannot be reliably deployed on free hosting platforms such as Vercel or Render.